anurags92/karlmcguire.com/posts/the-timid-innovation-cycle/content.md

 I used to pride myself in my intolerance of inefficiencies.
 When I was writing code I might rewrite a function five times.
-Each time focusing on less lines and better performance.
+Each time resulting in less lines and better performance.
 By the time I was done, I felt satisfied.
 I felt like I "discovered" the shortest path, and it felt *good*.
 However, when I glanced at the clock, I was shocked to see how much time had passed...